composer-unused/composer-unused/.github/PULL_REQUEST_TEMPLATE.md

 ### All Submissions:

-* [ ] Does you PR have the correct target branch?
+* [ ] Does your PR have the correct target branch?
 (0.x for bugfix/feature of current release)
 * [ ] Have you followed the guidelines in our [Contributing document](../CONTRIBUTING.md)?
 * [ ] Have you checked to ensure there aren't other open [Pull Requests](https://github.com/icanhazstring/composer-unused/pulls) for the same update/change?